Lauren Arikan: Education

 Arikan opposes mask mandates in schools.
 In August 2021, she attended an anti-mask rally outside a meeting for the Harford County school board.
+During the 2021 legislative session, Arikan introduced legislation that would allow parents living in districts that do not offer full in-person instruction by Fall 2021 to apply to receive the amount the state spends per child in public school to spend on private school tuition.

-Arikan introduced legislation during the 2021 legislative session that would allow parents living in districts that do not offer full in-person instruction by Fall 2021 to apply to receive the amount the state spends per child in public school to spend on private school tuition.
+During the 2022 legislative session, Arikan opposed a bill that would create an Institute for Public Leadership at the University of Maryland.

-Arikan opposed legislation introduced in the 2022 legislative session that would create an Institute for Public Leadership at the University of Maryland.
+In April 2023, Arikan sent a letter to State Superintendent Mohammed Choudhury accusing the Maryland State Department of Education of hiding scores from failing scores by altering data files available on the department's website.
+An investigation conducted by the state inspector general found no evidence of these claims.

 Elections

 Arikan supports the use of voter IDs in elections and placing restrictions on mail-in voting.

 Housing

 Arikan opposed legislation that would temporarily place restrictions on when landlords could evict their tenants until April 2022, and another that would guarantee low-income tenants a right to counsel in eviction cases, saying that she would sell her rental properties if the bills were enacted, instead investing in rental property in Pennsylvania.